slManuel/devsecops-engine-tools/ide_extension/vscode/devsecops/README.md

   - [JFrog Xray](https://jfrog.com/xray/)
   - [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/)
 - Detect known CVEs in third-party libraries
-- Compatible with popular package managers (Maven, Gradle, npm, etc.)
+- Compatible with Maven, Gradle, npm, yarn, etc.
-- Results are displayed in an organized findings panel with actionable insights
+- Includes impact path to determine transitive vs direct vulnerabilities
+- Organized panel with detailed information and suggested updates

 ---

-## 🧠 AI Integration
+## 🤖 AI Assistant Actions

-The extension integrates with **GitHub Copilot** to:
-- Offer automated remediation suggestions (`Fix using Copilot`)
+Take advantage of the integration with **GitHub Copilot** for an intelligent, assisted security workflow:

+### 1. 💡 Fix with Copilot
+- **Color:** Blue
+- **Icon:** 💡
+- **Function:**
+  - Generates a contextual prompt for GitHub Copilot to help fix the vulnerability
+  - Includes vulnerability details specific to:
+    - Dependencies → impact path & affected libraries
+    - Containers → image context & Dockerfile snippet
+    - IaC → validation rules for the vulnerable resource

+### 2. ℹ️ Explain Vulnerability
+- **Color:** Purple
+- **Icon:** ℹ️
+- **Function:**
+  - Generates a prompt for GitHub Copilot to explain the vulnerability
+  - Provides educational context about the type of issue
+  - Details potential impact and security risks
+  - Helps you understand the issue before taking action

+### 3. 📦 Generate Update Solution *(Dependencies Only)*
+- **Color:** Orange
+- **Icon:** 📦
+- **Function:**
-- Explain vulnerabilities in plain language (`Explain`)
+  - Specific for dependency vulnerabilities
-- Apply fixes directly and reflect changes within the file
+  - Generates CLI commands to update affected libraries
+  - Shows which direct dependencies need upgrading
+  - Suggests `npm`, `yarn`, or `maven` commands based on project type

+### 4. 🤖 Auto-Fix with Agent *(Dependencies Only)*
+- **Color:** Green
+- **Icon:** 🤖
+- **Function:**
+  - Requires GitHub Copilot Agent mode
+  - Tries to apply fixes semi-automatically
+  - Scans files like `package.json`, `pom.xml`, etc.
+  - Generates a complete prompt with contextual details
+  - Suggests direct file changes

 ---

 ## 📥 Installation

 1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=bancolombia.devsecops-engine-tools)
-2. Make sure the following are installed:
+2. Requirements:
    - ✅ [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
-   - ✅ Docker (Windows/Linux) or Podman (Mac)
+   - ✅ Docker or Podman
+   - ✅ Java (for Dependency-Check)
+3. Setup:
-3. Activate Docker before scanning container images
+   - Enable Docker before scanning containers
+   - Grant internet access for CVE updates (Dependency-Check/Xray)
-4. From the editor:
+4. Launch:
+   - Open a folder in VSCode
-   - Select the folder to scan
+   - Select the desired scan (IaC, Container, Dependencies)
-   - View results in the left panel
+   - View and interact with results from the left sidebar
-   - Explore details and suggestions in the right webview

 ---

 ## 🧪 Usage Considerations

+- Vulnerabilities are shown by file, line, and severity
 - Validate that results shown in the webview match the expected file and line
-- Configure custom environment variables within workspace settings
+- Use workspace settings for advanced configs:
+  - Custom variables
+  - Scanner arguments
+  - Exclusion rules
-- Feedback is crucial to evolve the tool (see below)
+- Copilot support is context-aware; use it to get the most helpful fix suggestions

 ---
 ## 📚 Additional Resources

 - [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)